EMA SAIKO POETRY FELLOWSHIP (since 2014)

 NZPS welcomes applications from poets who seek a sustained focus on their writing; it is open to poets of any gender and any culture – living in NZ or abroad.
 Applicants can be working in any way and do not have to relate to Ema Saiko in terms of style or content.

 While in residence, Fellows are encouraged to give readings and may help facilitate a workshop that shares a personal process of writing poetry with others.
 Selection will be based on the nature and strength of an applicant’s proposed project and the degree to which both the Fellow and the local community will benefit from it (although the focus remains on supporting the poet in the serious creation of their work).
 Applicants can be at any stage in their creative ‘careers.’

-This Fellowship is sponsored by individual members of the Wairarapa arts community.
+This Fellowship has been sponsored by Dr Kay Flavell and individual members of the Wairarapa arts community.

-Residency period: 3 weeks, must be undertaken before 30 June 2020
+Residency period: 3 weeks, will be undertaken before 30 June 2020

 The 2016 Fellowship was shared between Alan Jefferies of Brisbane (September), and Ya-wen Ho of Auckland/Wellington (June).
 Ya-Wen Ho wrote a new series of poems and was a guest poet at Poems on the Vine at Gladstone Vineyard, as part of the 2016 Yarns In Barns Wairarapa Festival of Reading.
 Alan Jefferies developed his manuscript on love and loss, performed at Wairarapa Word, and led a poetry writing workshop at NZPS.

 2015 - Yukari Nikawa, Poet, Tokyo.
 Nikawa collaborated with poet Melanie Carter during the residency.
 She also participated at a meeting of Windrift, a haiku society in Wellington, and collaborated with Wairarapa Word at a recital in Mount Bruce.